miyading/ismir_text_rewrite/README.md

 [**Dataset**](data) | [**Paper**]()

-This repository contains the official evaluation code and dataset for the paper
+This repository contains the code and dataset used for the paper
 **"Enhancing Text-to-Music Generation through Retrieval-Augmented Prompt Rewrite."**

 <p align="center">